mykisscool/video-game-inventory/README.md

 #### Database setup and dependencies

+If you don't have SASS installed, you'll need to run the following command:

+> `bundle install`

 Create an empty database called `video_game_inventory` (or whatever the value for `DBNAME` is) and run:

 > `npm install`